m93a/nml/README.md

 ### What's wrong with xml?
 Are you a big fan of `xml`?
 Me too.
 "But - wait!" you say, "Then why are you trying to get rid of it?".
 I am not. `nml` will probably never replace `xml`.
 And it's not its goal. `nml` can be easily converted to `xml` at any time.
 The problem with `xml` is that it's easy-to-read for parsers but hard-to-write for programmers.
 Why nobody uses `xhtml`?
-Because they would loose those comfortable features like boolean attributes, unquoted values and UPPERCASE TAG NAMES (yes, some people still use them).
-The goal of `nml` is to be as comfortable as possible without loosing nothing of `xml` readability.
+Because they would lose those comfortable features like boolean attributes, unquoted values and UPPERCASE TAG NAMES (yes, some people still use them).
+The goal of `nml` is to be as comfortable as possible without losing nothing of `xml` readability.

 ### What language is nml's default for defining namespaces?
 Huh, that's a good point.
 Actually - I don't know.
 Personally I'd like to use something based on `css` syntax but there are many, many possibilities and it's better to let the community decide.